Bilfinger SE : Release according to Article 40, Section 1 of the WpHG [the German Securities Trading Act] with the objective of Europe-wide distribution

 Name: Bilfinger SE Street: Oskar-Meixner-Straße 1 Postal code: 68163 City: Mannheim Germany Legal Entity Identifier (LEI): 529900H0HULEN2BZ4604 2.
 Reason for notification

-X Acquisition/disposal of shares with voting rights Acquisition/disposal of instruments Change of breakdown of voting rights Other reason: 3.
+X Acquisition/disposal of shares with voting rights X Acquisition/disposal of instruments Change of breakdown of voting rights X Other reason: exercise of instruments 3.
 Details of person subject to the notification obligation

 Legal entity: Morgan Stanley City of registered office, country: Wilmington, Delaware, United States of America (USA) 4.
 Names of shareholder(s)